phucdang2002/CSE454/README.md

 <a href="https://info.smartmessages.net/"><img src="https://www.smartmessages.net/img/smartmessages-logo.svg" width="350" alt="Smartmessages.net privacy-first email marketing logo"></a>

 Donations are very welcome, whether in beer 🍺, T-shirts 👕, or cold, hard cash 💰.
-Sponsorship through GitHub is a simple and convenient way to say "thank you" to PHPMailer's maintainers and contributors – just click the "Sponsor" button [on the project page](https://github.com/PHPMailer/PHPMailer).
-If your company uses PHPMailer, consider taking part in Tidelift's enterprise support programme.
+If you'd like to donate to say "thank you" to maintainers or contributors, please contact them through individual profile pages via [the contributors page]().
 ## Changelog
 See [changeLog]().
 ## History